LukasLapp/ECE_230_Lab_04/README.md

 ### Open the test.v file – how are we able to check that the signals match using XOR?

 We are able to check that the signals match using Xor because of how the operation behaves logically.
-An Xor gate requires the inputs to be different to result in an output of 1.
+In the code, it checks if the inputs are the same which would result in a 0.
+This would push the effect of a pass, and would need the inputs to be 1 and 0.